ClimateImpactLab/carleton_mortality_2022/3_valuation/README.md

 ## Folder Structure

-`1_calculate_vsl`- Contains scripts that compute the VSL and VLY (value of life-years) at impact region level over time, under various socioeconomic and valuation scenarios.
+`1_calculate_vsl/`- Contains scripts that compute the VSL and VLY (value of life-years) at impact region level over time, under various socioeconomic and valuation scenarios.

-`2_calculate_damages` - Contains scripts to combine projected impacts of climate change on death risk, which are output from steps outlined in `2_projection/`, with VSL and VLYs estimated in `1_calculate_vsl/` to converte impacts on death risk into monetized damages.
+`2_calculate_damages/` - Contains scripts to combine projected impacts of climate change on death risk, which are output from steps outlined in `2_projection/`, with VSL and VLYs estimated in `1_calculate_vsl/` to convert impacts on death risk into monetized damages.